vedsm/IndiaVaccineSlotAvailabilityNotifier/README.md

 \
 Step 2) Create a twilio account: https://www.twilio.com/console/voice/build/getting-started No need to add credit card details.
 A trail account also works within demo limits.
-Just use the twilio demo provided "from" call number and your whitelisted "to" phone number.
+Just use the twilio demo provided "from" call number and your whitelisted "to" phone number (https://www.twilio.com/console/phone-numbers/verified).
 \
 \
 Step 3) Enter the details in the file .env, present in the same folder